glacier-modding/G2GFxDataTool/README.md

 # G2GFxDataTool
-G2GFxDataTool is a tool for generating GFXF (ScaleformGFx) and UICT/UICB (UIControl) resources for the Glacier 2 engine utilising https://github.com/OrfeasZ/ZHMTools and SwfOp.
+G2GFxDataTool is a tool for generating GFXF (ScaleformGFx) and UICT/UICB (UIControl) resources for the Glacier 2 engine utilising https://github.com/OrfeasZ/ZHMTools, SwfOp and GFxExport.

 ## Usage
 Requires a copy of GFxExport which can be found [here](https://files.hitmods.com) (v4.01 for SDK v4.6.34 recommended).